Uel Eubanks

-Uel Melvin Eubanks (born in Quinlan, Texas, February 14, 1903; died in Dallas, Texas, November 21, 1954) was a pitcher for the Chicago Cubs from July 20, 1922, to August 25, 1922.
+Uel Melvin Eubanks (February 14, 1903 – November 21, 1954) was a pitcher for the Chicago Cubs from July 20, 1922, to August 25, 1922.
 Eubanks pitched in two career games, one of which is the highest-scoring game in modern MLB history, a 26-23 Cubs victory over the Philadelphia Phillies.
 Eubanks gave up eight runs in 2/3 of an inning in this game.

-Eubanks hit a double in his only at-bat in Major League Baseball, thus retiring with a 1.000% batting average for the Cubs.
-After his brief stint in the majors, he spent 6 years playing for minor league teams.
+Eubanks hit a double in his only at-bat in Major League Baseball, thus retiring with a 1.000 batting average for the Cubs.
+After his brief stint in the majors, he spent six years playing for minor league teams.

-Personal
+Personal life

 Eubanks was known for being a heavy drinker, and according to Baseball Almanac, he was arrested for possession of alcohol during Prohibition.
-He died at age 51 in 1954 from a cerebral hemorrhage.
+He died at age 51 on November 21, 1954 from a cerebral hemorrhage.